byanko55/byanko55/README.md

 ### About Me 👋
-Research staff in **Network Security**, now working on the Design and Implementation of Innovative countermeasures against advanced cyber threats in a variety of network domains, including `5/6G`, `SDN`, `V2X`, and `IoT` networks.
+As a passionated Research staff in the field of **Network Security**, I'm now working on the Design and Implementation of Innovative countermeasures against advanced cyber threats in a variety of network domains, including `5/6G`, `SDN`, `V2X`, and `IoT` networks.
 <br></br>

 ### Research Interest 🔭